Esukhia/teachingtibetan.com/docs/production/oral_describing_experience.md

   <summary>Detailed explanation</summary>

-It means that the written text is entirely devoid of spelling, punctuation, grammar, or any other mistakes that would compromise its correctness, clarity, or adherence to the established rules and conventions of the writing system.
+It means the person has the ability to give clear, smoothly flowing, elaborate, and often memorable descriptions.
+They possess the skills to express their thoughts and ideas in a coherent and engaging manner, captivating the audience with vivid and detailed descriptions.

 </details>